marvindurot/blog/content/posts/start-with-wintercms-in-vscode-on-docker/index.en.md

 ![Alt text](browser-xdebug.png)

 And we are ready!
-We have our VS Code done with this config asnd ready to debug.
+We have our VS Code done with this config and ready to debug.

 ### Debug